-Monochrome (1-bit) images: Common examples are graphs and charts made of solid black and white with no gray values.
+Monochrome (1 bit) images: Common examples are graphs and charts made of solid black and white with no gray values.
 The preferred resolution for this type of image is between 1,000 and 1,200 dpi at publication size.

 Halftones: Common examples are color or grayscale figures containing images only with no text or thin lines.
 The suggested minimum resolution for this type of image is 300 dpi at publication size.

-Vector images typically are generated using drawing or illustration programs (e.g., Adobe Illustrator) and are composed of mathematically defined geometric shapes — lines, objects, and fills.
+Vector images are typically generated using drawing or illustration programs (e.g., Adobe Illustrator) and are composed of mathematically defined geometric shapes—lines, objects, and fills.
 Vector graphics are resolution independent and can be sized up or down without quality loss.

-Quite often authors will insert raster images into a vector drawing program (e.g., Adobe Illustrator) to add text and labels.
+- Combination line/halftone: Quite often authors will insert raster images into a vector drawing program (e.g., Adobe Illustrator) to add text and labels.
 Assuming the inserted raster image(s) meets the required resolutions, these combination files should be saved as an EPS with all fonts converted to outlines and graph lines at least 0.25 points wide.
 Preferred when saved as an EPS file.

 PowerPoint slides, Excel graphs, or images embedded in Word are acceptable formats.
 When creating the original file in a Microsoft Office application, please follow these general rules to ensure that the initial file is properly prepared:

 Do not use patterned or textured fills in graphics.
 Instead, use solid fills or percentage screens that will be effectively converted to vector images during file conversion.
-(Note: A 20% difference in percent screens is most effective for differentiation.)
+Note: A 20% difference in percent screens is most effective for differentiation.